asymmetric-effort/crsce/docs/Gpu/Abstract/Gpu-Emulator.md

 ## Purpose

 A concrete implementation of `Gpu::Device::Interface` class.
 The `Gpu::Device::Emulator` class creates a mock GPU for debugging and testing as well as development of GPU-enabled projects.
+The `Gpu::Device::Emulator` class instance represents a front-end for a mock graphics processor unit.
+This emulator spawns a child process which represents the mock GPU (`Gpu::Device::MockGpu`).
+Communication between `Gpu::Device::Emulator` and `Gpu::Device::MockGpu` is facilitated by `Gpu::Ipc::Communications`.

 ## Dependencies